anilkafka/fresenius-workshop/README.md

 # <div align="center">Fresenius Demo and Workshop repository</div>

-This repository contains workshop content for Fresenius to be held on May 11th and 12th in Edinburgh, Scotland.
+This repository contains workshop content for Fresenius to be held on Sept 19th and 20th in Waltham, MA.
 Content with the lab instructions and hands-on guide will be updated before the workshop.
 Please see below for the details of the workshop and agenda:

 ## Introduction